AnthoniusHendriyanto/auth-service/README.md

 ---

 ## Security Features
-- Device fingerprint, IP address, and user agent tracking
+- Device Fingerprint and Metadata Tracking: The service tracks the device fingerprint, IP address, and user agent for each session.
-- Enforced refresh token expiry and active token limit
+- Token Expiry and Revocation: Enforces refresh token expiry and ensures that tokens are revoked upon refresh and logout.
-- Role-based access control using `roles` table (`user`, `admin`)
+- Role-Based Access Control: Utilizes a roles table (user, admin) to manage user permissions.
-- Refresh token revocation and re-issuance with fingerprint match
+- Secure Token Re-issuance: Matches the device fingerprint to prevent unauthorized token re-issuance.
-- Full session wipe via force logout
+- Session Invalidation: Provides a mechanism for admins to forcefully log out a user from all active sessions.

 ---